 Reps.
-Omar And Tlaib Barred From Visiting Israel After Trump Insists On Ban
+Omar And Tlaib Barred From Visiting Israel After Trump Pushes For Ban

 Officials said they had worked hard to organize a well-rounded visit for the congresswomen, as well as Rep. Stacey Plakett, D-Virgin Islands, "in order to facilitate their engagement with Palestinian civil society and to provide them with an opportunity to see the reality of occupation for themselves."

-Rep. Omar tweeted Thursday afternoon that "Trump's Muslim ban is what Israel is implementing, this time against two duly elected Members of Congress."
+Omar tweeted Thursday afternoon that "Trump's Muslim ban is what Israel is implementing, this time against two duly elected Members of Congress."

 It is an affront that Israeli Prime Minister Netanyahu, under pressure from President Trump, would deny entry to representatives of the U.S. government.— Rep. Ilhan Omar (@Ilhan) August 15, 2019

-Note: A previous version of this story incorrectly spelled Alexandria Ocasio-Cortez's last name as Ocasio-Cortz and Ayanna Pressley's last name as Pressely.